spikelcy/PredatorPreyProgram/README.md

 2. set up of both wolves and sheep(not completely accurate e.g sheep does not get random energy based on initial number)
 3. Animals can move around during a timestep and wolves lose energy on move
 4. Set up of map
-5. Animals can reproduce based on percentage (need to create death and eating for system to work properly)
+5. Animals can reproduce based on percentage
 6. Animals can die
-7. Wolves can eat sheep (system of transfering energy does not work)
+7. Wolves can eat sheep

+Things to do:
+1. Add live graph or at least some display of count of sheep and wolves per tick
+2. Fix eating system so that sheep energy is transferred to wolf that ate it.
+3. Fix creation system so animals get proper initial stats.

 Possible extensions to try:
 1. allow for a food chain system (ie. something eats wolves who eat sheep)